-Two opposing trends emerge from this temporal comparison: on the one hand, Israel's Jewish population increased from being a small entity in 1948 to being the central component of world Jewish population by 2019; on the other hand, we see the decline, if not disappearance of the major Jewish population centers in Eastern Europe, the FSU, and the Islamic countries of the Middle East and North Africa.
+Two opposing trends emerge from this comparison covering more than 70 years: on the one hand, Israel's Jewish population increased from being a small entity in 1948 to being the prime component of world Jewish population by 2020; on the other hand, we see the decline, and in some cases the disappearance of the major Jewish population centers in Eastern Europe and the Balkans, the FSU, and the Islamic countries of the Middle East and North Africa.
 Declines of a lesser scale also appear in Latin America and Southern Africa.
 North America, and to a lesser extent Western Europe, maintained relatively stable Jewish population sizes, although in the latter case through a significant turnaround of periods of immigration and periods of emigration.
-As already noted, the tendency over time was much greater consolidation of world Jewry in the two major centers in the US (here with Canada) and Israel, versus a much more dispersed Jewish population worldwide shortly after the end of World War II.
+As already noted, the tendency over time was much greater consolidation of world Jewry in the two major centers in the US (here together with Canada) and Israel, versus a much more equally dispersed Jewish population worldwide shortly after the end of World War II.

-A more detailed picture of the changes intervening between 1980 and 2019 is illustrated in Table 6.
-Here we compare the numbers and ranks for the 25 countries with a Jewish population of at least 28,000 Jews in 1980-based on revised estimates and using the list of countries extant upon the breakup of the former Soviet Union, the former Yugoslavia, and the former Czechoslovakia.
-Striking changes occurred in the population sizes and rankings during the 39 years from 1980-2019.
-Quantitatively, the most remarkable was Israel's Jewish population more than doubling from 3,282,700 to 6,665,600 (103.1%).
-The greatest percentage growth occurred in Germany (+242.0%).
-Absolute population increases were recorded in Australia (+68.6%), Canada (+27.3%), and Mexico (+14.3%).
-The US core Jewish population remained about the same (+0.2%).
-The other 19 countries witnessed Jewish population reduction, with six countries losing more than 90% of their 1980 population (the five former Soviet republics of Moldova, Uzbekistan, Georgia, Belarus, and Ukraine, and Ethiopia).
-An entirely different ranking of major communities consequently emerged.
-The top five in 1980 were the US, Israel, Russia, Ukraine, and France; in 2019 they had become Israel, US, France, Canada, and the United Kingdom.
+A more detailed picture of the changes intervening between 1970 and 2020 appears in Table 6.
+Here we compare the numbers and ranks for the 33 countries with a Jewish population of at least 20,000 Jews in 1970-based on revised estimates and using the detailed country list that emerged from the breakup of the Soviet Union (FSU), Yugoslavia, and Czechoslovakia.
+Striking changes occurred in size and global ranking of country Jewish populations during the 50 years between 1970 and 2020.
+Six countries had a larger Jewish population in 2020 than half a century earlier.
+Quantitatively, the most remarkable was Israel's Jewish population more than doubling from 2,581,000 to 6,773,400 (+162.4%).
+The greatest percentage growth occurred in Germany (+293.3%).
+Absolute population increases were also recorded in Australia (+81.5%), Canada (+37.4%), Mexico (+14.3%), and the US (+3.4%).
+The other 27 countries witnessed Jewish population reduction, with eight countries losing more than 90% of their 1970 population (Ethiopia, Morocco, and the five former Soviet republics of Moldova, Georgia, Uzbekistan, Belarus, Ukraine, and Kazakhstan).
+Six more countries lost 80% to 90% of their 1970 Jews: Iran, Romania, and the FSU republics of Lithuania, Latvia, Azerbaijan and Russia.
+An entirely different ranking of the major communities consequently emerged.
+The top 5 in 1970 were the US, Israel, Russia, Ukraine, and France; in 2019 they had become Israel, US, France, Canada, and the UK.
+Ethiopia lost 51 positions in the global ranking of Jewish populations, Georgia lost 33 and Moldova 32.
+Germany gained 19 rank positions, Switzerland 15, and the Netherlands 13.
+But, while the country ranked 33rd in 1970 (Switzerland) had 20,000 Jews, in 2020 India with the same rank had 4,800.